thedatalass/CoffeeRust/README.md

 -------------------------------------

+__November 2018 Update__

+*Predicting Coffee Rust with Artificial Neural Networks* (November 2018)

-__November 2018 Update__ : New datasets found in 2018 changed scope of original project
+Four new datasets found in 2018 changed scope of original 2017 project

 __Problem__: Predict future weekly rust % amounts in Brasil using machine learning techniques with temperature, rain, production and futures variables.

 __Data__ : New curated dataset has 1584 weekly Observations (5 times original dataset) for Brasil from January 1, 1991-July 30, 2018.
 Input features are temperature, rain, production and futures.
 Target output is rust (by week in % of coverage on coffee plant).

 __Preliminary Results__ : Multi-layer perceptron with 4 neurons and 4 layers has MSE of 56.86 (Logistic regression baseline MSE is 7155.29.)

+Code forthcoming